top of page

 2024 October 18- 20, 14th Street, New York, NY - Art in Odd Places Outdoor Art Festival (AiOP) 2024: CARE

-• Curated by Patricia Miranda and Christopher Kaczmarek.
+• Curators: Patricia Miranda and Christopher Kaczmarek.
 Founder & Director: Ed Woodham

 2024 March 29 - June 8, 2024, Second Time Around, Jamestown Art Center, Jamestown, RI